rstudio/shinycannon/README.md

 http://example.com/your/app
 ```

 If you are running against an app on RStudio Connect, an [RStudio Connect API Key](https://docs.rstudio.com/connect/user/api-keys/) is the easiest way to handle authentication.
-By default, `shinycannon` will pick up an RStudio Connect API Key in the `CONNECT_API_KEY` environment variable.
+You can set this value using options `-K` or `--connect-api-key`  Set the environment `SHINYCANNON_CONNECT_API_KEY`  `CONNECT_API_KEY` environment variable.

-> Note: that if the recording was done with an RStudio Connect API key, playback **MUST** be done with an RStudio Connect API key as well.
+> Note: that if the recording was done with an RStudio Connect API key, playback **MUST** be done with an RStudio Connect API key.
+Similarly, if a recording does **NOT** use an API key, playback must **NOT** use an API key.

 ## Releasing